sjtava/Tkinter-App-Workshop/README.md

 # Tkinter-App-Workshop

-Resources for learning how to use Tkinter with Python:
+Resources for learning how to build applications with Tkinter:

 https://www.geeksforgeeks.org/python-gui-tkinter/